iamkroot/ford-fulkerson/README.md

 > cmake /path/to/folder

 ## Running
-### Main
 The project uses a cmake build system and targets C++ 20.
-After compilation using cmake, the executable can be run from the terminal:
+After compilation using cmake, the executable (`ford_fulkerson`) can be run from the terminal (tested only on linux):
 ```
 Usage:
 ford_fulkerson [maxflow|mincut|maxmatch] DATASET_PATH [DATASET_PATH...]